Interior Designers

 Aug 12, 2020 at 12:42 AM

-مريم خالد (Small chance) says
+مريم خالد (Low) says

 There is an experiment on a software robot to learn chess.
 It tried many times until it developed its level and defeated the global champion in this game and another also about making robotic albums when artificial intelligence begins